jsdealy/latin/miscellae/guideToLatinConversation.md

 To talk to the wind.

-To carry coals to New-
-castle, to pour water
-into the sea.
+To carry coals to Newcastle, to pour water into the sea.

 Fortune does not change